DD-DeCaF/iam/README.md

 ## Development

+Run `make setup` once to create the database, run migrations and create a local RSA keypair.
 Type `make` to see all make targets.

 Note that DD-DeCaF services are expected to be connected to the `iloop` Docker network.